IDGCaptainRussia94/Terraria-SGAmod/README.md

 -True Melee Projectiles doing double damage

 -Commando Emblem not providing mana cost reduction

+-Prefixes not being rolled

+-Tidal Charm not properly accounting for ALL breath boosts; leading to less defense with it on than without

 -Hellion Beams being invisible, and a little oversight that led to alot of unintentional lag in the fight